 Once the right “search strategy” has been developed and validated, monitoring can be easily automated.

-The good news is that these accesses are increasingly open and free.
+The good news is that this access is becoming increasingly open and free.

-The bad news is that this does not solve the problem of the quantity of information to be processed, on the contrary…
+The bad news is that this doesn't solve the problem of the sheer volume of information to process; on the contrary…

 The monitoring analyst is often overwhelmed by the mass of raw information to sort.
 Even with a very refined search strategy, it is not uncommon for 80 to 90% of the information reported by these automated monitoring to turn out to be irrelevant...